Bashar al-Assad: Domestic opposition and support

-Military-Ba'ath party nexus constructed during the 1970s was the backbone of al-Assad's (centre) dictatorship.

 The regime's support base consisted of Ba'athist loyalists who dominate Syrian politics, trade unions, youth organisations, students unions, bureaucracy and armed forces.
 Ba'ath party institutions and its political activities form the "vital pillars of regime survival".
 Family networks of politicians in the Ba'ath party-led National Progressive Front (NPF) and businessmen loyal to the Assad family form another pole of support.
 Electoral listing is supervised by Ba'ath party leadership which expels candidates not deemed "sufficiently loyal".
 Although it has been reported at various stages of the Syrian civil war that religious minorities such as the Alawites and Christians in Syria favour the Assad government because of its secularism, opposition exists among Assyrian Christians who have claimed that the Assad government seeks to use them as "puppets" and deny their distinct ethnicity, which is non-Arab.
 Although Syria's Alawite community forms Bashar al-Assad's core support base and dominate the military and security apparatus, in April 2016, BBC News reported that Alawite leaders released a document seeking to distance themselves from Assad.